fmadio/documentation/configuration/authentication.md

 # Authentication
 [Supported]: https://github.com/fmadio/documentation/edit/fmadio100v2/configuration/authentication.md  "Authentication"

-In many environments, different Authentication is required.
+Many environments require different Authentication processes.
 By default, FMADIO captures systems  </br> using built-in BASIC authentication over HTTP as this makes configuration and setup simple.  </br> However, it is a very weak security setting.
 The following is a list of [Supported Authentication](#supported-authentication) methods
 </br>